-- When a successful appeal has been made by a student for missing an assessment task. - When the mark for a task is to be derived from an alternative exam or alternative assessment task or the same task/exam completed at a later date than the scheduled time for the original task.
+- When a successful appeal has been made by a student for missing an assessment task and an alternate task can not be given. - When the mark for a task is to be derived from an alternative exam or alternative assessment task or the same task/exam completed at a later date than the scheduled time for the original task.

-Please note - To be eligible for an estimate, a student must have satisfied the conditions for a successful appeal as set out in pages 8 -13 of this booklet.
+Please note - To be eligible for an estimate, a student must have satisfied the conditions for a successful appeal as set out in pages 10 -12 of this booklet.